seji-x/Sales-system/README.md

-#web project for the end of the semester
+# Web project for the end of the semester

 Web project (fun)